karinhogenbirk/famousProgrammers/Readme.md

 3. run `npm run dev` to start the server in development mode (with nodemon)
 4. run `npm run prisma:seed` to create a prisma client database
 5. run `npx prisma studio` to access the database - you can check the votecount of the programmers here
+6. run `npm run test` to run the backend tests